axewizardbgg/guards-cairn-1e-adventure/README.md

 _You wait for a minute or two in heavy silence as Kade's breathing slowly becomes normal, while Geberic stands with his arms crossed, eyes unfocused, stroking his mustache while thinking quietly to himself.
 Vandil stands at his side, keeping his silence for now.
 Footsteps are heard and 3 more familiar Guards arrive on the scene: The same 3 guards that you relieved from the Main Gate the day before.
 Upon seeing you they flash a quick smile your way, the raven-haired woman giving a friendly greeting: "Well hello again, what trouble are we into today?"_

 _Upon their arrival Geberic gives them a similar curt greeting that you received: "Good, we're all here.
 Kade, tell us what happened, what do we know?".
-Kade too another deep breath and then spoke:_
+Kade takes another deep breath and then speaks:_

 _"Yes sir, me and my mates were assigned to the Main Gate, when a wounded merchant came galloping in, even his horse was wounded, almost didn't stop.
 Once we calmed the beast down we were able to help the man off the horse and before we could even start looking to his wounds he started yelling that he was attacked.
 Well we all pulled inside the gate quickly, Wilkes shut the gate, just in case they was chasing him.
 Brenn calmed the man down and started asking for specifics.
 We weren't able to get much out of his before he passed out, but I'll relay what we found out._